-Wind direction can be referred either the true north, which uses the earth's geographic meridians, or to magnetic north, which is read with a magnetic compass.
+Wind direction can be referenced to true north, which uses the earth's geographic meridians, or magnetic north, which is read with a magnetic compass.
 The magnetic declination is the difference in degrees between the true north and magnetic north.